 A big thank you to my local booksellers (Dymocks Books Nowra and Dean Swift Books) for inviting me in to sign books for my local community.
 Our region is so lucky to still be so well served by bookshops (another fantastic bookshop in my area is Boobook On Owen and I hope to get there soon) and I feel blessed that, as an author outside a capital city, my local booksellers are so incredibly supportive.

 And, of course, if you’re not local and you’d like a signed copy, head to Booktopia, where I signed a stack before launch day – but get in quick because there aren’t many left.
-(Handy tip: if you scroll to the bottom of this link, you can order The Book Of Secrets and The Book Of Answers for $25)
+(Handy tip: use this link to order The Book Of Secrets and The Book Of Answers for $25)

 First reviews of The Book Of Answers are starting to come through, and I was thrilled with this one from Ashleigh at The Book Muse: